billpg/HashBack/README.md

 ```

 The requestor may now repeat that request but interacting according to the rules of this document.

+## HMAC Key Derivation

+The Intiate request body will include a property named `HmacKey` that must contain at least 256 bits of cryptographic quality randomness, expressed in any convenient encoding.
+(Such as Hex or base64.)

+As there is no restricion of the range of characters (other than that they are Unicode) they are converted to 256 bits using PBKDF2, which will take an arbitary amount of text and yield a requested number of bits output.
+The following inputs are used:
+- *Salt* - The ASCII bytes of the string `PickAName/DRAFTY-DRAFT-2/2C266D36-53FB-459D-8B4D-AD67737DA026`.
+- *Input* - The UTF-8 bytes of the `HmacKey` value.
+- *Hash* - SHA256.
+- *Rounds* - 10.
+- *Output* - 256 bits.

+The inclusion of the fixed salt is to ensure the derived key could only be found by reading this document.
+The use of PBKDF2 itself is to make it difficult to construct a selected key.
+It is belived that single round of hashing would be sufficient, given the input should already represent 256 bits of cryptographic quality randomness, but 10 rounds ups the burden a little.

 ## A brief security analysis